TheAbandoned SS Brotfabrik

 Visiting the SS Brotfabrik in Oranienburg

-It is not that hard to find the former SS Brotfabrik but, I can say that getting in is not that easy.
+It is not that hard to find the former SS Brotfabrik, but I can say that getting in is not that easy.
 Take the train to Oranienburg and walk on Bernauer Straße until you see the Lehnitzsee bridge.
-When crossing the bridge, there is going to be a sign on the right side telling the story of the area in german.
+When crossing the bridge, a sign on the right side will tell the story of the area in German.

-All pictures here were taken by Felipe Tofani and you can see more on Flickr.
+Felipe Tofani took all the pictures here, and you can see more on Flickr.

 Exploring the Abandoned SS Brotfabrik in Oranienburg